 Auxiliary input.
 This input is used to pass information through the BS encoder with exactly the same latency as data#in.
 This could be used to tag each symbol with marker bits, for example.
 The number of aux_in bits (NAB) is parameterizable.
 Connect to '0' if not used.

-val r1 in - input
+val_in - input

 Valid data/aux, input side.
-This input is relevant only when rdy_in = '1'.
-In the other case it is ignored.
 This signal is used to inform the BS encoder that valid data and auxiliary information is present at the data#in and aux_in inputs.